NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Lasting Armament.md

 **Prerequisites** Sanctify Armament
 * * *
 When you sanctify a weapon, it remains sanctified for an extended period.
-The duration of [[Feats/Sanctify Armament|Sanctify Armament]] is increased to 1 hour, but it still ends if you use Sanctify Armament on another weapon.
+The duration of [[Sanctify Armament|Sanctify Armament]] is increased to 1 hour, but it still ends if you use Sanctify Armament on another weapon.

 *Source: Pathfinder Player Core*
 *ORC*